c0ffee2code/bno08x_i2c_spi_MicroPython/README.md

     roll, tilt, yaw = bno.quaternion.euler

 The data and the metadata for each report can be accessed at the same time using ".full".
 In this way, the accuracy and the usec-accurate timestamp of a particular report is returned at the same time.
 The timestamp_us is synchronized with the host's usec time.
 Understanding timestamps is recommended for high-frequency applications (>5Hz).

     accel_x, accel_y, accel_z, accuracy, timestamp_us = bno.acceleration.full
-    roll, tilt, yaw, accuracy, timestamp_us = bno.quaternion.euler_full   # note underscore
+    roll, tilt, yaw, accuracy, timestamp_us = bno.quaternion.euler_full   # note underscore in .euler_full

 Metadata on the accuracy and the usec-accurate timestamp can also be separately accessed.
-However, unless carefully designed in the user code, they may be from a different report.
+However, unless carefully designed in the user code, they may be from a different report (.full is recommended).

     accuracy, timestamp_us = bno.acceleration.meta